-Protect the spillway barrel with 2 feet of fill that has been compacted with hand tampers before traversing over the pipe with equipment.
+Protect the barrel pipe through the embankment with 2 feet of fill that has been compacted with hand tampers before traversing over the pipe with equipment.

 Construct and compact the dam to an elevation 10% above the design height to allow for settling.
-The embankment should have a minimum 8 ft. top width and 2.5:1 side slopes, but the design may specify additional width and gentler side slopes.
+The embankment generally has a minimum 8 ft. top width and 2.5:1 side slopes, but the design may specify a different top width and gentler side slopes.